-- a) awareness and understanding of injustices experienced - b) analysis of the systems and forces that perpetuate injustice - c) advocacy with those who are made vulnerable - d) action with those neighbours who invite/welcome our participation in their work the church's response could be.
+- a) awareness and understanding of injustices experienced - b) analysis of the systems and forces that perpetuate injustice - c) advocacy with those who are made vulnerable - d) action with those neighbours who invite/welcome our participation in their work

+The principles outlined below are intended to be used together as they are interdependent.
+The principles speak to, and enrich, one another when they are used to discern action in situations of injustice.
+These are not intended as a checklist but as an invitation to prayerfully reflect on what the church's response could be.
 The principles are informed by the United Church's policies, affirmations, and commitments.
 The principles give direction and guidance to national staff and national committees in the church's work to seek justice and fullness of life.
 Other councils, staff, lay people, and ministry personnel of the United Church may choose to draw on these principles to guide their own speaking and acting.
 The principles are identified in bold, with clarifying sentences to illustrate each principle.